jkrogager/VoigtFit/docs/index.rst

   The user can now reset the masking of specific lines in a dataset by using the *force* option in the `mask` statement.
 For more details, see the `Mask` section of the :ref:`documentation`.
+  The user can also include separate components for ions where the component structure is otherwise copied from another ion.
+Before, these component definitions were overwritten by the copy statement.
+  The `reset` statement is now obsolete.
+The data are automatically reset when using the Chebyshev continuum model.
   Bugfixes: The indexing of components to delete is automatically sorted so that the component structure is kept intact during the removal of components.
   Small bugs in the handling of fine-structure lines has been fixed.